Archdiocese of Louisville: 1855 to 1910

 In 1855, an anti-Catholic riot, later known as Bloody Monday, erupted in Louisville.
 As an election approached in August 1885, tensions were rising in the city.
 Opponents of the Democratic Party and supporters of the anti-Catholic Know Nothing movement were spreading rumors.
 They claimed that immigrant Catholics were planning to overthrow the US Government and that Spalding was hiding weapons for this insurrection in his churches.
 On election day, rioters attacked German Catholics as they arrived at polling stations.
 Mobs then started burning homes in an Irish neighborhood.
 Louisville Mayor John Barbee, himself a member of the Know Nothing Party, saved the Cathedral of the Assumption from destruction during the riot.

 Between 22 and 100 Catholics were killed before the Bloody Monday riot was suppressed.
 Following the riot, Spalding wrote, "I entreat all to pause and reflect, to commit no violence, to believe no idle rumors, and to cultivate that peace and love which are characteristics of the religion of Christ."
-In 1861, during the American Civil War, Spalding closed St. Joseph's College and converted its facilities into a military hospital for soldiers.
+In 1861, after the start of the American Civil War, Spalding closed St. Joseph's College and converted its facilities into a military hospital for soldiers.
 In 1864, Spalding became archbishop of Baltimore.

-To replace Spalding, Pius IX named Reverend Peter Lavialle in 1865 as the next bishop of Louisville.
+To replace Spalding, Pius IX named Peter Lavialle in 1865 as the next bishop of Louisville.
 During his two-year tenure, Lavialle conducted diocesan visitations, invited the Dominican Fathers to the diocese and erected four churches in Louisville.
 Lavialle died in 1867.